Hello, world

 To run it type ruby hello.rb

-in your terminal.
+being printed in your screen.

 The puts